StarRocks/starrocks-connector-for-apache-spark/docs/connector-write.md

     2 rows in set (0.01 sec)
     ```

-### Load data into columns of ARRAY type
+### Load data into columns of ARRAY type  (since version 1.1.1)

+Because some versions of StarRocks does not provide the metadata of `ARRAY` column, the connector can not infer
+the corresponding Spark data type for this column.
+However, you can explicitly specify the corresponding Spark data type of the column in the option `starrocks.column.types`.

-This example will explain how to load [`ARRAY`](https://docs.starrocks.io/en-us/latest/sql-reference/sql-statements/data-types/Array) data to StarRocks.
+The following example explains how to load data into columns of the [`ARRAY`](https://docs.starrocks.io/en-us/latest/sql-reference/sql-statements/data-types/Array) type.

 1. Create a StarRocks table

-Create a database `test`, and create a primary key table `array_tbl` with two `ARRAY` fields.
+In the database `test`, create a Primary Key table `array_tbl` that includes one `INT` column and two `ARRAY` columns.

 ```SQL
 CREATE TABLE `array_tbl` (